JanJakob1/personal-homepage/content/publication/orbit method/index.md

 slides: example
 ---

-This work was driven by a research project on weak gravitational lensing and became later my Bachelor thesis in Physics.
+This work was driven by a seminar about geometeric quantization hold by Prof. Gabriele Benedetti.

 <!-- {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.